World’s largest virtual agentic engineering & quality conference

 | GitHub Issues | Open-source and dev-led teams | Tight code linkage, free for public repos, low overhead |

-Whichever tracker you pick, the test runner should push bug context into it automatically.
+Whichever tracker you pick, the test runner should push bug context into it automatically, which is what the tracker integrations are for.
 Manual copy-paste of session details is where bug-handling time leaks.
-The test tool guide goes deeper on tracker selection criteria.
+The test tool guide goes deeper on tracker selection criteria, and defect tracking covers how the queue is managed once tickets land.

 | Canonical stage | Jira status | Transition trigger |